rocksoncodes/Reddit-Problem-Discovery-Service/README.md

 # Solution
-Reddit Radar automates this workflow through a backend-first, modular architecture.
+The Reddit-Problem-Discovery-Service automates this workflow through a backend-first, modular architecture.

 The system:
 1. Ingests posts and comments from configured subreddits via Reddit’s API